Environmental Impacts of (Clean) Energy Projects

 For example, windmill turbines can to be set back 2.5x the max height from any dwellings to prevent shadow flicker and noise impacts.
 Those annoying red blinky lights are required for aviation safety, but modern technology keeps the lights off unless there are planes in the vicinity thus greatly reducing their visual impact.

 Modern solar panels now have anti-glare coatings to prevent the visual issues that plagued the early models.
-The inverters that are connected to rows of solar arrarys can generate noise, but it is inaudible past ~150 feet away.
+The inverters that are connected to rows of solar arrays can generate noise, but it is inaudible past ~150 feet away.

 To reiterate, of the physical impacts that clean energy projects can cause, they can be minimized and mitigated against, but there will always be some impacts.
+Nonetheless, we must not conflate aesthetic impacts with physical harms.

 Recognize the trade offs & build anyways